Teams often make expensive creative, product, and messaging decisions with too little audience input.

 Many teams need audience feedback before they can justify a bigger decision.

 The problem is that traditional qualitative research can be slow to set up, especially when the team is still shaping the idea.
-By the time a focus group is recruited, moderated, and analyzed, the brief may have moved on.
+By the time a focus group is recruited, moderated, and analyzed, the brief may have moved on, the pitch may be due, or the media plan may already be locked.

 AI focus groups sit in the earlier part of the process.